aamodpaudel/excel_converter/README.md

-It converts single column csv data into multiple columns csv data using pattern sorting technique.
+It converts single column csv data into multiple columns csv data using pattern sorting algorithm.